 This light is simple to use, energy efficient and whisper quiet.
 The light is effective at providing the light conditions your plants need.
 The unit is a low-cost solution and a perfect introduction to grow lamps.

 Overall, this light is powerful, effective and energy-efficient.
-Combined with the low cost this makes for the best LED lights if you are exploring the world of grow lights for the first time.
+Combined with the low cost this makes for the best LED lights.

 LED Grow Lights Buyer’s Guide